vipul2802/o365hq.com/content/services/Custom Business Apps and Process Automation Using Built-in Office 365 Tools.md

 ### Prerequisites

-1. You must have the appropriate Office 365 subscription or should be prepared to purchase it
+1. You must have the appropriate Microsoft 365 subscription or should be prepared to purchase it

 ### Additional cost items not provided by the project